 Tsunami of Emotion and Understanding

-This week, I came across a story that is all at once heartbreaking and hope-giving, tragic and uplifting, devastating and determined.
+I once came across a story that is all at once heartbreaking and hope-giving, tragic and uplifting, devastating and determined.

-This excellent article by the International Mission Board's Shawn Hendricks chronicles what has happened to and through one Christian family on India's east coast since the tsunamis of late 2004.
-I encourage you to check it out.
-If you do, it will effectively function as your devotional for today much better than what I am about to write in response to it.
+The International Mission Board's Shawn Hendricks chronicled what happened to and through one Christian family on India's east coast since the tsunamis of late 2004.
+His story, could I still link to it, would effectively function as your devotional for today much better than what I am about to write in response to it.